awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 aws ssm put-parameter --name postgre-user --type SecureString --value <admin>
 aws ssm put-parameter --name postgre-jdbcurl --type String --value <jdbc:postgresql://<RDS-NAME>-instance.2.rds.amazonaws.com:5432/example>
 This will be required from the sample spark script.
-9. Download the postgresql jdbc jar https://jdbc.postgresql.org/download.html and uplaod it to an S3 location.
+9. Download the postgresql jdbc jar https://jdbc.postgresql.org/download.html and upload it to an S3 location.
 Note this location. aws s3 cp postgresql-42.2.6.jar s3://<my-bucket>/
-10. Navigate to the ba folder in the repository, open the bootstrap-emr-step.sh and replace the value of the location of the postgresql jdbc jar, save the file and upload it to an s3 location. aws s3 sync ba s3://<my-bucket>/ba/ aws s3 sync spark s3://dfw-meetup-emr/spark/
+10. Navigate to the ba folder in the repository, open the bootstrap-emr-step.sh and replace the value of the location of the postgresql jdbc jar, save the file and upload it to an s3 location. aws s3 sync ba s3://<my-bucket>/ba/ aws s3 sync spark s3://<my-bucket>/spark/
 11. Modify cfn/config.txt and replace the table names in columns 7,8 and 9 to yours. save and syn to s3 bucket folder aws s3 sync cfn s3://<my-bucket>/cfn/
 12. Navigate to the cfn/aws-etl-stepfunction.json template and the cfn/stepfunction-parameters.json file.
 Replace the parameter values with your own parameter values.